hasura/3factor/README.md

   feedback](https://stackoverflow.com/a/164290/3364697) of an action and not have to wait on an API (<100ms ideal, upto 1 second at worst).
-- **Support GraphQL subscriptions**: Consuming information instantly from the backend i.e a “realtime” GraphQL API.
+- **Support GraphQL subscriptions**: Consuming information asynchronously from the backend i.e a “realtime” GraphQL API.

 Refactor high-latency synchronous API responses to be reactive instead.